jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 ## 2. Abstracting The Transaction Cache Implementation

-The 3-line version of `CacheManager` is effective, but the implementation & the underlying data structure (`Map<String, Object>`) are currently the same thing - there's no abstraction at the moment, which can make it difficult to added additional safeguards & functionality into the caching system.
-Let's take the `CacheManager` class a step further, and we'll added a new inner class & methods to abstract away some of the inner-workings.
+The 3-line version of `CacheManager` is effective, but the implementation & the underlying data structure (`Map<String, Object>`) are currently the same thing - there's no abstraction at the moment, which can make it difficult to add additional safeguards & functionality into the caching system.
+Let's take the `CacheManager` class a step further, and we'll add a new inner class & methods to abstract away some of the inner-workings.

 A bit of a prefactor here, but knowing that I want to also support using platform cache (and that I don't like to expose static variables), let's start by making an inner class to represent the transaction cache.
 This will make it easier in the next section to add support for new cache types.